openresty/replace-filter-nginx-module/README.markdown

 * reduce the amount of data that has to be buffered for when an partial match is already found.
 * recycle the memory blocks used to buffer the pending capture data.
 * allow use of submatch capture variables in the text to be replaced, like `$&`, `$1`, `$2`, and etc.
-* allow use of Nginx variables to be interpolated in either the regex patterns or text to be replaced.
 * allow use of inlined Lua code as the `replacement` argument of the `replace_filter` directive to generate the text to be replaced on-the-fly.

 Community